 I think in terms of effectiveness its really important to mix things up-your body is very effective at resisting anything that is trying to burn all its fat reserves, so you really have to work on tricking it to keep burning.
 If you do the same thing every day for months on end, it will adjust its metabolism to make sure you’re burning less.
 That’s why you can frequently meet marathon runners who lost some weight when first starting their regimes, and then basically maintain the same weight even as they’re putting on more miles and eating almost the same things.

 So I would try to get a nice balance of cardio, weights, and some kind of toning like pilates or yoga.
 Try to keep increasing mileage for cardio steadily, and make sure that you’re doing of alternating high-intensity spurts with low intensity “breaks”.
 For weights, do a set of exercises 8-10 times at a weight that makes you tired by the end, and repeat each set 2-3 times before moving to the next one.
-And keep trying new things as they come your way-if you see a dance studio doing a monthly special for new students, or your friends want to check out a new yoga studio, be sure to give it a go!posted over 2 years ago
+And keep trying new things as they come your way-if you see a dance studio doing a monthly special for new students, or your friends want to check out a new yoga studio, be sure to give it a go!posted almost 3 years ago

 Never underestimate the power of dancing.
 It is by far the funnest way to work out.
 Plus, dancing focuses on a different set of muscels, making them long and lean as opposed to “building up”.
 I have so much fun with it; dancing is one of my favorite things to do.
 And it really works!
-“Contrary to popular belief, it’s not for sissys.” (haha, I found that quote somewhere)posted over 2 years ago
+“Contrary to popular belief, it’s not for sissys.” (haha, I found that quote somewhere)posted almost 3 years ago